Louis Hébert

 In 1606, he accompanied his cousin-in-law, Jean de Biencourt de Poutrincourt et de Saint-Just, to Acadia, along with Samuel de Champlain.
-He lived at Port-Royal (now Annapolis, in southern Nova Scotia) from 1606 to 1607 and from 1611 to 1613 when Port-Royal was destroyed by the English deputy governor of Virginia Samuel Argall.
+He lived at Port Royal (now Annapolis Royal, in southern Nova Scotia) from 1606 to 1607 and from 1611 to 1613 when the habitation at Port Royal was destroyed by the English deputy governor of Virginia Samuel Argall.

 In 1617, with his wife, Marie Rollet, and their three children– Guillaume, aged three; Guillaumette, aged nine; and Anne, aged 14 – he left Paris forever to live in Quebec City.
 He died there 10 years later because of an injury that occurred when he fell on a patch of ice.

 Statues of Louis Hébert, Marie Rollet, and their children are prominent in Parc Montmorency overlooking the St. Lawrence River in Quebec City.

 Early life

 Louis Hébert was born in Paris in 1575, the son of Nicolas Hébert and Jacqueline Pajot.
 Nicolas was an apothecary with a practice in Paris.
 In the tradition of the day, Louis followed in his father's profession.
 Louis was trained in medical arts and science, becoming a specialist in pharmacology.
 It was from this that he developed what was to become a lifelong interest in plants and gardening.
 By 1600, Louis was established in Paris as an apothecary and spice merchant.
 In 1601, he married Marie Rollet.